 I was surprised to see myself became a creature of craving, of wanting.
 Wanting a café date; my body to myself; a piece of chocolate; a new position on the couch; a conversation with an adult… the list went on.
 I ached for the simplest punctuations to my otherwise repetitive days, and these urges were strong!
 I thought… if only I could get out and about, then I would feel better, different, back to ‘normal’.

 But the idea that getting out would satisfy my wanting Self was absolutely false.
 It would only be a momentary distraction from the craving, which continued to morph and pin itself to almost anything, because it was in fact a tactic of escapism, as I floundered to free myself from the mind-numbing repetition of the newborn daze.
-Once I realized what was going on, the solution was clear, I had to let go of wanting and just allow myself to unfold into the present, which of course, is easier said than done!
+Once I realised what was going on, the solution was clear, I had to let go of wanting and just allow myself to unfold into the present, which of course, is easier said than done!

 #2 Silence is powerful healing tool.